sassoftware/saspy/saspy/doc/source/install.rst

     a port for the SAS server to use to accept a connection so data can be streamed to the SAs server.
     This is simply the reverse of the tunnel case, where SAS creates the socket and saspy connects.
 This will use the ``-L`` ssh option so that the saspy can connect to the remote SAS server on this port.

+localhost -
+    This is a rarely needed options for providing the ip of the client machine (where SASPy/python is running).
+    Normally this is resolved by gethostname() but in the case where the ip from that isn't correct, you can override it by providing the ip here.
+The only case this has been seen is on a home network with no domains nor dns, such that a local machine name ('MyPC') ends up resolved to some arbitrary internet ip (i.e.: 128.64.32.16), not the actual local ip (i.e.: 10.0.0.10).

 .. code-block:: ipython3